risdb25/Three-tier-architecture/README.md

 * object-oriented programming
 * developing for distributed systems
 * GUI applications
+* linking a database (Microsoft SQL Server) to a desktop application

 Prototype of a distributed system using the three-tier architecure.